Mergers and acquisitions are often treated as two parts of a related process, so much so that they’re abbreviated together (M&A).

 Well, companies going through an acquisition can fall on either side – the acquirer or the acquiree.
 However, we would expect companies to be more likely to survey employees in the acquired organization than in the acquiring organization.

 As such, it makes sense that employees going through an acquisition are less likely to identify with the new organization and the new leaders.
 Moreover, they’re likely to lose their sense of pride and connection toward their current organization, as they expect it to soon be dissolved into the new organization.
 These employees probably feel significant uncertainty and insecurity.
-They don’t know what their next company will be like, how their job will change, if they’ll fit in well with the company’s culture – or if the acquiring company will even retain them.
+Morale may be low, as they don’t know what their next company will be like, how their job will change, if they’ll fit in well with the company’s culture – or if the acquiring company will even retain them.

 3. The right approach to change management can help buffer against any adverse impacts of going through a merger or acquisition